Harppi/duplicity_backup/README.md

 export GPG_KEY="..."
 ```

-One can output GPG_KEY, i.e. the public key, as follows:
+`GPG_KEY`, i.e. the public key, can be shown as follows:

 ```
 alice% gpg --list-keys